boyanfan/dream-engine/docs/TextureRepresentable.md

 # TextureRepresentable

-A lightweight struct representing a texture region that can be rendered.
+A type representing a texture region that can be rendered.

 ```c++
 struct TextureRepresentable;